sophiajt/jntrnr.github.io/content/2023-08-30-case-for-nushell.md

 ### Other shells

 When I was coming up, there were a lot of other shells, including the csh/tcsh family.
-Having said that, I don't know anyone who is using of the other family of shells.
-Bash/zsh and to some extend fish really dominate the developer mindshare.
+Having said that, I don't know anyone who is using any of the other family of shells.
+Bash/zsh and to some extent fish really dominate the developer mindshare.

 ## Hold up, we really need to talk about POSIX